-PROTAC Targeted Protein Degraders -Our Approach to Protein Degradation
+PROTAC Targeted Protein Degraders - Our Approach to Protein Degradation

 We have engineered our PROTAC targeted protein degraders to utilize the cell's naturally occurring protein disposal system, directing the proteasome to recognize and degrade specific proteins associated with disease.
 Our PROTAC targeted protein degraders are chimeric small molecules with two operative ends-one, a ligand that binds to the protein targeted for degradation, and the other, a ligand that binds to an E3 ligase.
 These two ligands are connected by a chemical chain linker.
 Our PROTAC targeted protein degraders bring the targeted protein and the E3 ligase together into a three-component grouping known as a trimer complex to facilitate the transfer of ubiquitin to the target protein.
-Once four ubiquitins are attached in a chain to the target protein, the proteasome recognizes and degrades the protein by the proteasome happens over a period of minutes.
+Once four ubiquitins are attached in a chain to the target protein, the proteasome recognizes and degrades the protein.
+The entire cycle from the formation of the trimer complex, which can occur in a period of nanoseconds, to degradation of the target protein by the proteasome happens over a period of minutes.
 After our PROTAC targeted protein degrader facilitates the tagging of a target protein molecule with ubiquitin through formation of the trimer complex, it can move on to another target protein molecule to conduct the degradation process again, potentially completing this cycle hundreds of times before eventually being metabolized or eliminated from the cell.
 We refer to this recycling as our PROTAC targeted protein degraders' iterative mechanism of action.